Board of Trustees

 Shane is married to Wendy and their daughters Aimee and Samantha are current students in the Junior School at St Cuthbert’s.

 Outside of work, Shane enjoys spending time with his family and undertaking various sporting endeavours.

 Michael was appointed to the St Cuthbert’s Board of Trustees in June 2017.

 He has been a partner of law firms Russell McVeagh and Meredith Connell and was Solicitor-General of New Zealand from 2012 to 2016.
 Michael has also been a board member and Chair of Drug Free Sport NZ and a member of the Council of the Auckland Branch, New Zealand Law Society.
 He is a judicial officer for SANZAAR (Super Rugby), Appeal Council member NZ Rugby and National Commissioner for New Zealand Cricket.
 He is also a member of the Institute of Directors.

 Michael is BCA, LLB (Hons) – Victoria, and LLM – Cambridge.
 He brings extensive governance and organisational experience to the board.

-He is married to Catherine, an old girl of the school and has two daughters in the Senior School at St Cuthbert’s.
+He is married to Catherine, an old girl of the school, and has two daughters, one in the Senior School and one who has recently graduated.